Mindslayer001/Beginner-Cli/README.md

 With your API key configured, you'll be able to use the Beginner CLI Tool with access to the Gemini API.

+Alternatively, you can input your API key directly into the CLI tool, and it will configure it automatically.

 ## Contributing

-Contributions to the Beginner CLI Tool are welcome!
+Contributions to the Beginner CLI Tool are welcomed!
 If you'd like to contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/your_feature`).